 If you’re still running CRM on-premise, Microsoft has made a Dynamics 365 on-premise version available that might better fit your business needs.

-Should you upgrade Microsoft Dynamics CRM 2016 to Dynamics 365?
+Should you upgrade Microsoft Dynamics CRM 2016 to Dynamics 365 for Customer Engagement?
 Or should you migrate to the cloud?
 Here are some questions to ask yourself:

 1. How out of date is your CRM software?